molomby/mol-backup-manager/README.md

 Expect to get your hands dirty, use at your own risk, YMMV, etc.

+Specific things to look out for:

+* LZMA is fairly memory hungry so watch out for that
+* Not a lot of configuration options at this stage (eg. can't disable compression, encryption, emails, etc)
+* Basically assumes MySQL is Linux only
+* Will not function without a working mail server (!)
+* The last 24 hours of logs are stored locally as is the most recent backup for each resource

 # Setup

-To get this working you'll need to get a few things in place.
-The broad strokes are...
+To get this working you'll need to get a few things in place:

 1. Install the prerequisites
 2. Get the code